 It Has Anti-Cancer Components

 Surprisingly, CBD oil can help to thwart cancer cells as it can improve the immune system and ensure it stays healthy.
-It also can prevent tumors from forming which can prevent cancer from spreading in your dog’s body by shrinking and ultimately destroying the cells that cause it.
+It may also prevent tumors from forming which can help prevent cancer from spreading in your dog’s body by shrinking and ultimately destroying the cells that cause it.

 It Can Help the Heart